azsk/AzTS-docs/01-Setup and getting started/README.md

 ### **Trigger on-demand scan**

-Run `Start-AzSKTenantSecuritySolutionOnDemandScan` command to start scan after the installation of AzTS Soln.
+Run the `Start-AzSKTenantSecuritySolutionOnDemandScan` command to start scan after the installation of AzTS Soln.
 Please note that after running this command, AzTS UI will available in the next 2 hours depending on the number of subscriptions to be scanned.

 ```PowerShell
 # Subscription id in which Azure Tenant Security Solution has been installed.